Weathertightness design requirements for new school buildings

-We have updated the weathertightness requirements that designers must meet when designing the external envelopes of new school buildings.
+We have updated the weathertightness requirements that must be met when designing the external envelopes of new school buildings.

 - Weathertightness remediation projects